stepper-motor/stepper_motor/manual/MANUAL.md

 ```

 When a step is skipped due to a false condition, the journey seamlessly continues to the next step without any interruption - or finishes if that step was the last one.

+#### Accessing Journey state in conditions

+It is possible to store instance variables on the `Journey` instance, but they do not persist between steps.
+This is very important to remember:

+> [!WARNING]
+> Because conditions are `instance_exec`d they can access instance variables of the `Journey`.
+It will also break majestically, because
+> the `Journey` is getting persisted and then loaded from the database on a different matchine, and it is always consumed fresh.
+> This means that the volatile state such as instance variables is not going to be available between steps.
+Always assume that
+> the `Journey` you are inside of does not have any instance variables set by previous steps and has just been freshly loaded from the database.

 ### Waiting for the start of the step